EyenixG/eyenix_model_zoo/README.md

 ## 🎯 EYENIX NPU Lineup

 *EN675, EN683*
-*It will be updated and shared in September.*
+*It will be updated and shared in December.*

 ## ✨ Models

-*It will be updated and shared in September.*
+*It will be updated and shared in December.*

 ## 🚀 Getting Start

-*It will be updated and shared in September.*
+*It will be updated and shared in December.*

 ## 📄 License